PolMine/PolMine.github.io/_posts/2018-07-16-Release-of-polmineR-v0.7.9.md

 ---
 layout: post
-title:  "polmineR version 0.7.9 at CRAN"
+title:  "polmineR version 0.7.3 at CRAN"
-date:   2017-05-25
+date:   2018-07-16
 author: Andreas Blätte
 categories: Posts
 tags: news
 ---

-# New polmineR version v0.7.9 ("Jeanne d'Arc")
+# New polmineR versio v0.7.9 ("Jeanne d'Arc")!

-## Major changes
+## Major changes:

-The most visible change of polmineR v0.7.9 may be that the packages moves to a snake_case coding style.
-This is increasingly the state-of-the-art, and feels much more intuitive when working with the arguments 's_attributes' and 'p_attributes' (rather than pAttributes, and sAttributes).
-Functions/methods are fully backwards compatible, so old code should not break.
+The most visible change of polmineR v0.7.9 may be that the package moves to a snake_case coding style.
+This is increasingly the state-of-the-art of newly developed R packages, and feels much more intuitive when working with the arguments 's_attributes' and 'p_attributes' (rather than pAttributes, and sAttributes).
+Functions/methods are fully backwards compatible.
+Old code should is not supposed to break.

 The package now uses a session registry directory, which is a subdirectory of the temporary session directory.
 This has become mandatory, because CRAN policies do not allow to reset paths within a package, once it has been installed.
 But it is very useful, because now, switching registry directories can be avoided.
 The `use()`-function will now add the corpora in a R data package to the session registry.
 So this is a good start to work with multiple corpora wrapped in various packages.
 This involves a set of new functions: